puppetlabs/ref_arch_setup/README.md

 ## Build the gem locally
 To build the gem locally:
-* Clone the RefArchSetup and install the dependencies by following the steps in the [Getting Started](CONTRIBUTING.md) section in [CONTRIBUTING.md](CONTRIBUTING.md)
+* Clone the RefArchSetup repository and install the dependencies by following the steps in the [Getting Started](CONTRIBUTING.md) section in [CONTRIBUTING.md](CONTRIBUTING.md).
-* From your local copy of the repo, build the gem using the provided rake task:
+* From your local copy of the repository, build the gem using the provided rake task:
 ```
     $ ~/ref_arch_setup> bundle exec rake gem:build
 ```
-* The gem will be built to the pkg directory.
-Install the gem by either specifying the path to the RAS gem provided in the output from the previous step:
+* The gem will be built to the pkg directory; install the gem by either specifying the path to the RAS gem provided in the output from the previous step:
 ```
     $ ~/ref_arch_setup> gem install pkg/ref_arch_setup-0.0.x
 ```